-The most immediate question as these anomalies were reported was whether they could all be consistently described in combination with the rest of the neutrino data - in particular with the negative results on disappearance of $\nu{\mu}$ at short distances - if one adds those additional sterile states.
-Quantitatively one can start by adding a fourth massive neutrino state to the spectrum, and perform a global data analysis to answer this question.
-Although the answer is always the same the physical reason behind it depends on ordering assumed for the states.
-In brief, there are six possible four-neutrino schemes which can in principle accommodate the results of solar+KamLAND and atmospheric+LBL neutrino experiments as well as the SBL result.
-They can be divided in two classes: (2+2) and (3+1).
-In the (3+1) schemes, there is a group of three close-by neutrino masses (as on the $3\nu$ schemes described in the previous section) that is separated from the fourth one by a gap of the order of 1 eV, which is responsible for the SBL oscillations.
-In (2+2) schemes, there are two pairs of close masses (one pair responsible for solar results and the other for atmospheric [201]) separated by the $\mathcal{O}(eV)$ gap.
+The most immediate question as these anomalies were reported was whether they could all be consistently described in combination with the rest of the neutrino data - in particular with the negative results on the disappearance of ν{μ} at short distances - if one adds those additional sterile states.
+Quantitatively one can start by adding a fourth massive neutrino state to the spectrum and perform a global data analysis to answer this question.
+Although the answer is always the same, the physical reason behind it depends on ordering assumed for the states.
+In brief, there are six possible four-neutrino schemes that can, in principle, accommodate the results of solar+KamLAND and atmospheric+LBL neutrino experiments as well as the SBL result.
+They can be divided into two classes: (2+2) and (3+1).
+In the (3+1) schemes, there is a group of three close-by neutrino masses (as on the 3ν schemes described in the previous section) that is separated from the fourth one by a gap of the order of 1 eV, which is responsible for the SBL oscillations.
+In (2+2) schemes, there are two pairs of close masses (one pair responsible for solar results and the other for atmospheric [199]) separated by the $\mathcal{O}(eV)$ gap.
 The main difference between these two classes is the following: if a (2+2)-spectrum is realized in nature, the transition into the sterile neutrino is a solution of either the solar or the atmospheric neutrino problem, or the sterile neutrino takes part in both.
-Consequently a (2+2)-spectrum is easier to test because the required mixing of sterile neutrinos in either solar and/or atmospheric oscillations would modify their effective matter potential in the Sun and in the Earth and giving distinctive effects in the solar and/or atmospheric neutrino observables.
+Consequently, a (2+2)-spectrum is easier to test because the required mixing of sterile neutrinos in either solar and/or atmospheric oscillations would modify their effective matter potential in the Sun and in the Earth, giving distinctive effects in the solar and/or atmospheric neutrino observables.
 Those distinctive effects were not observed so oscillations into sterile neutrinos did not describe well either solar or atmospheric data.
-Consequently as soon as the early 2000's 2+2spectra could be ruled out already beyond 3-4 $\sigma$ as seen in the left panel in Fig.14.10 taken from Ref.
-[202].
+Consequently, as soon as the early 2000's 2+2 spectra could be ruled out already beyond 3-4 σ as seen in the left panel in Fig.14.10 taken from Ref.
+[200].

 On the contrary, for a (3+1)-spectrum (and more generally for a 3 + N-spectrum with an arbitrary N number of sterile states), the sterile neutrino(s) could be only slightly mixed with the active ones and mainly provide a description of the SBL results.
-In this case the oscillation probabilities for experiments working at $E/L \sim 1 \text{ eV}^2$ take a simple form:
+In this case, the oscillation probabilities for experiments working at $E/L \sim 1 \text{ eV}^2$ take a simple form:

-$$P{\alpha\alpha} = 1 - \sin^2 2\theta{\alpha\alpha} \sin^2 \Delta, \qquad P{\mu e} = \sin^2 2\theta{\mu e} \sin^2 \Delta, \qquad (14.87)$$ goodness of fit respectively.
-Right: Present status of 3+1 oscillation scenarios from Ref.
-[203].
+$$P{\alpha\alpha} = 1 - \sin^2 2\theta{\alpha\alpha} \sin^2 \Delta \,, \qquad P{\mu e} = \sin^2 2\theta{\mu e} \sin^2 \Delta \,, \tag{14.87}$$ where $\Delta \equiv \Delta m{41}^2 L/4E$ and one can define effective mixing angles